betaglot/plantabeta/docs/guide/Why/Injury.md

 ## DevNotes

+- Weighted Staff for Antagonists.
+One bag up a day
 - Athleanx  reverse lunge is easier on knees into trenches
 - Planting doesnt nake you jacked but what if did
     - Non monetary Benefit